ChidexWorld/Igboanugo-Chidera/portfolio-v2/GETTING_STARTED.md

 - Routing with React Router
 - Loading states and error handling

+Note: Storage setup in Firebase is no longer required since images will use Cloudinary.

 ✅ **Admin Features:**
 - Login page (src/pages/admin/Login.jsx)
 - Protected routes